dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-1 CPU-Specific Optimizations.md

-## Architecture-Specific Optimizations {.unlisted .unnumbered}
+## CPU-Specific Optimizations {.unlisted .unnumbered}

-[TODO]: improve intro

-Optimizing software for a specific CPU microarchitecture involves tailoring your code and compilation process to leverage the strengths and mitigate the weaknesses of that microarchitecture.
-Here's a step-by-step guide to using knowledge of a target CPU microarchitecture to optimize your software:
+Optimizing software for a specific CPU microarchitecture involves tailoring your code to leverage the strengths and mitigate the weaknesses of that microarchitecture.
+It is easier to do when you know the exact target CPU for your application.
+However, most application run on a wide range of CPUs.
+Optimizing performance of a cross-platform application with a very high speed requirements can be challenging since platforms from different vendors have different designs and implementations.
+Nevertheless, it is possible to write code that performs reasonably well on CPUs from different vendors, while providing a fine-tuned version for a specific microarchitecture.

-Progressive Enhancement:
-Default to Generic: Write code to perform well on a baseline architecture.
-Add Optimizations: Introduce specific optimizations progressively, ensuring there is a fallback for architectures that do not support them.

-When developing cross-platform applications where the exact target CPU configuration is unknown, you can still apply microarchitecture-specific optimizations in a general and adaptable way.

-Developing a cross-platform application with a very high performance requirements can be challenging since platforms from different vendors have different implementations.
-The major difference between x86 (considered as CISC) and RISC ISAs, such as ARM and RISC-V, are summarized below:
+The major differences between x86 (considered as CISC) and RISC ISAs, such as ARM and RISC-V, are summarized below:

 * x86 instructions are variable-length, while ARM and RISC-V instructions are fixed-length.
 This makes decoding x86 instructions more complex.
 * x86 ISA has many addressing modes, while ARM and RISC-V have few addressing modes.
 Operands in ARM and RISC-V instructions are either registers or immediate values, while x86 instruction inputs can also come from memory.
 This bloats the number of x86 instructions, but also allows for more powerful single instructions.
 For instance, ARM requires to load a memory location first, then perform the operation; x86 can do both in one instruction.